 Le Griddle can be configured a couple of different ways.
 There’s the way we’re currently using it, which is tabletop.
 Now, if you’re like me, you’re going to wonder if you can put a unit like this on top of a table without putting something like stone or a heat deflector underneath it.
 We’ve been using this on top of a standard plastic table that we got from Sams Club, and nothing’s melted or even really felt hot enough to be in the danger zone.

 Another way to configure Le Griddle is to build it into an outdoor kitchen.
-When you’re building a grill or a smoker into a countertop outdoor, Le Griddle is perfect to add to your arsenal.
+When you’re building a grill or a smoker into a countertop outdoor, the stainless steel Le Griddle is perfect to add to your arsenal.

 The final option would be to order it with the optional stainless steel cart.
 This makes the unit just like any other grill that you’d wheel around the patio or the driveway, and with the weight of the top on this unit, you’ll be happy you have it on wheels if you’re going to be taking it in and out of the garage.